The Miracles of Dunkirk are in the Facts More Than the Film

 Drugs/Alcohol: Men are seen having a celebratory drink.

 RECOMMENDED FOR: Anyone interested in WWII or war stories in general; Brits and anglophiles; history buffs.

 NOT RECOMMENDED FOR: Viewers who think no movie is complete without romance; anyone suffering from PTSD (the sights and sounds might be too much).

-Dunkirk, directed by Christopher Nolan, opens in theaters July 21, 2017.
+Dunkirk, directed by Christopher Nolan, opened in theaters July 21, 2017; available for home viewing December 19, 2017.
 It runs 106 minutes and stars Mark Rylance, Kenneth Branagh, Tom Hardy, Harry Styles, Aneurin Barnard, Barry Keoghan, James D'Arcy and Fionn Whitehead.
 Watch the trailer for Dunkirk here.

 Susan Ellingburg spends most days helping to create amazing live events and most nights at the movies, at rehearsals, or performing with vocal ensembles in the Dallas area.
 This leaves very little time for cleaning house.
 A natural-born Texan, Susan loves all things British, Sunday afternoon naps, cozy mysteries, traveling with friends, and cooking like a Food Network star (minus the camera crew).